AdobeDocs/experience-manager-65.en/help/assets/managing-image-presets.md

 ## Deleting Dynamic Media image presets {#deleting-image-presets}

-1. In Experience Manager, tap or click the AEM logo to access the global navigation console.
+1. In Experience Manager, tap or click the Experience Manager logo to access the global navigation console.
 1. Tap the **[!UICONTROL Tools]** icon, then navigate to **[!UICONTROL Assets]** > **[!UICONTROL Image Presets]**.
 1. Select a preset, and then click **[!UICONTROL Delete]**.
 Dynamic Media confirms that you want to delete it.
 Tap **[!UICONTROL Delete]** to delete or tap **[!UICONTROL Cancel]** to abort.